-The revision result can be adjusted by on the main control panel.
+The revision result can be adjusted by

-- 5. Fine-tune the image shape as necessary using the arrow buttons on the control panel. - 6.
+- 5. Fine-tune the image shape as necessary using the arrow buttons. - 6.
 When you are finished, press Esc.

 Now, if necessary, you can correct the image corners individually using Quick Corner by pressing the arrow buttons on the control panel.